 Since the sprints have the objective to create shippable products, they are typically small.
 To manage a large number of requirements with different sizes of granularity, the Scrum method provides many guidelines and a set of stages (ibid.).
 The stages are:

 Vision – An idea brought by a customer.
-The product manager creates a theme from the vision (ibid.).
+The product manager creates a theme from the vision [ibid.].

-Theme – Describes the business problem and should be limited to a page of text (ibid.).
+Theme – Describes the business problem and should be limited to a page of text [ibid.].

 Concept – “Themes are broken down into smaller pieces called Concepts.
 Concepts consist of product drivers, product constraints, and the scope." (ibid.).